-- Files: Import/export: SVG, PNG, OpenDocument Drawing, DXF, sk1, PDF, EPS, + more
+Compatible format: SVG, PNG, OpenDocument Drawing, DXF, sk1, PDF, EPS, and more

-- Pricing: It’s free
+Pricing: Inkspace is free

 Starting as an iPad app, Vectornator is a pretty interesting free choice with some more advanced vector editing tools like boolean operations, grouping, pen tool, anchoring, and masking capabilities.
 Plus, this will be a tool to watch, since real-time collaboration is coming soon.

-- Files: AI, SVG and PDF
+Compatible format: AI, SVG, and PDF

-- Pricing: It’s free
+Pricing: Vectornator is free